CXX-Qt - Safe interop between Rust and Qt

 If you're building CXX-Qt on Windows using MSVC generator, you need to ensure that set(CMAKE_MSVC_RUNTIME_LIBRARY "MultiThreadedDLL") is set in CMake (or use the -DCMAKE_MSVC_RUNTIME_LIBRARY=MultiThreadedDLL flag) when building with the Debug configuration.
 This flag is necessary to ensure that the correct C Runtime Library is used.
 Then you can build using cmake --build build --config Debug.

-This issue is caused by a bug in the cc crate (as described in https://github.com/rust-lang/cc-rs/pull/717), which has not been merged yet.
+This issue is caused by a bug in the cc crate (as described in this pull request), which has not been merged yet.
 Specifically, the problem is that cc generated code always links to the MultiThreaded runtime, even when building in Debug mode.
 We hope that this step won't be necessary in the future, once the cc crate fix is merged and released.

 Core Concepts

-CXX-Qt uses CXX for bridging between C++ and Rust in a safe way.
+CXX-Qt uses CXX for bridging between C++ and Rust safely.

 The main purpose of CXX-Qt is to expose Qt's extensions to the C++ language to CXX.